polyaxon/polyaxon/templates/polyaxon_cli/commands/experiment_group.md

 option | type | description
 -------|------|------------
   --pending | Flag | To stop only pending experiments, i.e. leave currently running one intact.
+  -y, --yes | Flag |  Automatic yes to prompts.
+Assume "yes" as answer to all prompts and run non-interactively.
   --help | | Show this message and exit.